AdobeDocs/experience-manager-headless-adaptive-forms.en/help/faq.md

 ## Can I use Headless adaptive forms with Angular SPA?

 You can use the Web SDK to integrate Headless adaptive forms with Angular SPA.
 It is independent of any framework.
-You can use React SDK as a reference.
+You can use the React SDK as a reference.

 <!-- ## Should the `-r prerelease` switch be used every time to start the AEM SDK instance or only for the first time?